Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Simulation-based error testing and mitigation

 \subsection{Results}

 We experimented across three event datasets for a robust evaluation of our simulation algorithms.
-These event datasets have a varying number of instances per interval: Hurricane Harvey has N = 36, Irma has N = 59, and Maria has N = 18.
-Therefore, our results have taken into account different burstiness of the streaming data instances during the real disaster event.
+These event datasets have a varying number of instances per interval: Hurricane Harvey has $N = 36$, Irma has $N = 59$, and Maria has $N = 18$.
+Therefore, our results have taken into account the different burstiness of the streaming data instances during the real disaster event.
 We report the AUC scores for every experiment on the fixed test set per event.
-Figure 3 shows the AUC scores of our three mitigation algorithms using different decay behavior settings of the oracle annotator, across all three datasets.
+Figure \ref{fig:results} shows the AUC scores of our three mitigation algorithms using different decay behavior settings of the oracle annotator, across all three datasets.
 We computed the micro average of the AUC scores at each time interval for different mitigation settings as the model is trained differently on each of them.
-The behaviors of accuracy and F-measure follow a similar pattern to those of AUC so we omit those figures for brevity.
+The behaviors of accuracy and F-measure follow a similar pattern to those of AUC, thus, we omit those figures for brevity; however, they are included in the supplementary materials for transparency.
 The results demonstrate the effectiveness of our proposed annotation scheduling approach in contrast to the two baselines for mitigating annotation errors, and thus, improve the automatic classification performance.